MootazMedhatEzzat/SCS432-Theory-of-Computations/README.md

 ### Instructions

-- The assignment is submitted in groups of minimum 2 and maximum 4 students from the same lab or the same TA.
 - The deadline for submission is on Tuesday, 23/4 at 11:59 pm.
 - Submission will be on Google Classroom.
 No late submission or email submission is allowed.
 - Please submit one compressed folder with the `.java` files and a PDF file.
-The folder name should follow this structure: `ID1_ID2_ID3_ID4_GROUP.zip`.
+The folder name should follow this structure: `STUDENT-ID_GROUP.zip`.
 - In case of cheating, you will get a negative grade whether you give the code to someone, take the code from someone/internet, or even send it to someone for any reason.

 ### Requirements